jonhue/sandboxy/README.md

 end
 ```

-**`environment`** Set your environment default: Must be either `live` or `sandbox`.
+**`environment`** Set your environment default.
 This is the environment that your app boots with.
 By default it gets refreshed with every new request to your server.
 Defaults to `'live'`.

 **`retain_environment`** Specify whether to retain your current app environment on new requests.
 If set to `true`, your app will only load your environment default when starting.
 Every additional switch of your environment at runtime will then not be automatically resolved to your environment default on a new request.
 Takes a boolean.
 Defaults to `false`.